UD Google Apps

 UD Google Apps is UD's integrated communication and collaboration suite.
 Based on the Google Apps for Education offering to higher education and K-12 customers, it is a robust (and ad-free) "business" version of the free consumer Google applications.

 UD Google Apps accounts are provided to all UD students, faculty, and staff upon enrollment or employment.
 Click here to read the Terms of Service for UD Google Apps >>

 Available Google services using your UD Google Apps account

 - Gmail -- includes email storage and search tools

 - Calendar -- for individuals, groups, rooms and resources

 - Chat -- instant messaging and file transfer

 - Contacts -- your personal contact list

-- Docs -- online documents (word processing, spreadsheets, forms, presentations)
+- Drive -- online documents (word processing, spreadsheets, forms, presentations) and file storage

 - Groups -- distribution lists (for messaging and access control)